-Don’t hustle while building a marketplace platform and don’t invest too much when you are not sure that your marketplace will attract buyers and withstand the test of time.
-Scale your business slowly to be able to adjust to the needs of your customers (and sellers) and provide an up-to-date value for them based on their demand.
+Don’t hustle while building a marketplace platform and don’t invest too much.
+Especially if you are not sure that your marketplace will attract buyers.
+Scale your business slowly.
+It will give you time to adjust to your customers’ needs and provide an up-to-date value for them.

 Adjusting User Interface

-When you are the owner of the marketplace platform, you are the one responsible for the way the product is presented to customers.
+The owner of the marketplace platform is responsible for the way the product is presented to customers.
 As a result, sellers have a little control over the way users see their product.
 In the e-commerce business, sellers have full control over the product presentation.
-But sellers in an online marketplace don’t have such liberties, though it’s obviously crucial for them as it determines whether buyers will buy their product or not.
-On the other hand, marketplace companies need rules and regulations to restrict pictures, formats, product description, quality of the photo and video content.
+Online sellers don’t have such liberties.
+Though it’s crucial for them as it determines whether buyers will buy the product or not.
+On the other hand, marketplace companies need regulations to restrict formats, product description, quality of the photo and video content.
 This helps to keep their platform working and to provide buyers with excellent user experience and interface.

-You can implement an option that will allow sellers to adjust the interface of the shop up to their needs without causing any damage to your marketplace platform.
-Make your developers work a bit more and build an additional admin panel that will let sellers create the dashboard of their dream, and they will not want to approach other platforms.
+You can implement an option that will allow sellers to adjust the interface of the shop up to their needs.
+Make your developers work a bit more and build an additional admin panel.
+Such panel will let sellers create the dashboard of their dream.
 For example, prom.ua created a wide list of patterns of the interface so that every seller could choose what he wants.
 There is also a possibility to create a website from scratch using modern designs and creating needed functionality.
 You can provide your customers with a perfect white-label solution and full creativity to do their business.
-To make the process of building a customized platform easier for sellers, add the educational guide that will lead them through all complicated processes like creating a listing, adding photos or other features.
-Also, you can offer an online tool that will process full-sized photos and compress them without losing the quality to make your platform work faster.
+Think about making the process of building a customized platform easier for sellers.
+Do it by adding the educational guide that will lead them through all complicated processes.
+Also, you can offer an online tool to process full-sized photos and compress them without losing quality.
+It will make your platform work faster.

 Responsibility for provided products

-Imagine that you bought the product online, and it was delivered to you with some kind of damage or for any other reason you were not happy with it.
+Imagine that you bought the product online.
+Unfortunately, it was delivered to you with some damage or for any other reason you were not happy with it.
 What would be your first reaction?
 For sure, it’s to address the platform that provided you with this product and try to improve the situation.
 Customers typical behavior is to direct their anger to the marketplace owners.
 But are they responsible for it?
 No, and consequently they can not solve the problem.
-One of the most common challenges is that instead of making a connection with sellers of goods or services, buyers contact marketplaces.
-Eventually, this can lead to the situation when marketplaces gain a bad reputation due to the fault of one or a few shops.
+Unfortunately, instead of making a connection with sellers, buyers contact marketplaces.
+Eventually, marketplaces can gain a bad reputation due to the fault of one or a few shops.
 In the eyes of buyers, responsible for the problem is the one who provides all information about the product.

 Marketplaces which tend to perform all duties and take the responsibility instead of sellers, will not last long.
-It’s vital at the beginning of launching the marketplace to get out a message about the responsible side across all customers.
-You need to communicate with your customers and explain to them that in case of finding defects, sellers, and not your platform, are responsible.
+It’s vital at the beginning of launching the marketplace to get out a message about the responsible side.
+You need to communicate with your customers.
 You can also establish direct communication between sellers and buyers.
 The most efficient way to do it is by implementing a direct messaging channel into your marketplace.
-It will not only help sellers to get a connection with their targeted customers and solve any issue connected to their product but also to keep the reputation of your marketplace safe and sound.
+It will help sellers to get a connection with their targeted customers and solve any issue connected to their product.
+As a result, the reputation of your marketplace will be safe and sound.

-It’s important to build a marketplace platform, make a connection with sellers and get a stable customer base, but without a business model, it will not work properly.
+It’s important to build a marketplace platform, make a connection with sellers and get a stable customer base.
+It will not work properly without a business model.
 There are different types of marketplaces, and each of them needs to have an elaborated business model to earn revenue.
-It’s necessary not only to make the platform profitable for you but also convenient and lucrative for buyers and sellers of your marketplace.
+It’s necessary to make the platform profitable for you and convenient and lucrative for buyers and sellers of your marketplace.

 - Make every transaction work for you.
 It means you should start charging a fee on every transaction that is conducted on your platform.
 This is a widespread way of getting profit from the marketplace.
-Sellers usually prefer working with the transaction fee model, because it lets them avoid paying to the marketplace until they get the first profit.
-This business model is very convenient for owners of the platform too, as all the cash flow passes through their platform, and they can be sure that everything is safe.
-For them, the main aim of building a marketplace is to create a unique and useful platform that will allow facilitating transactions through it and not elsewhere.
+Sellers usually prefer working with the transaction fee model.
+It lets them avoid paying to the marketplace until they get the first profit.
+This business model is very convenient for owners of the platform too.
+As all the cash flow passes through their platform, they can be sure that everything is safe.
+Their main aim of building a marketplace is to create a unique and useful platform that will allow facilitating transactions.
 Such an approach will help to create a win-win situation.
 Buyers will receive not only a wide list of product/services but also the secure and transparent payment system.
 Consequently, sellers will get large and stable traffic of customers.